-Some members of the Pago Pago Game Fishing Association that conducts mostly pelagic recreational fishing also conducts bottomfishing in some of the off shore banks but this is very seldom (Andy Wearing, personal communication).
-These data are not covered by the regular boat-based survey runs.
+Members of the Pago Pago Game Fishing Association recreationally fish primarily for pelagic species but will occasionally go bottomfishing at some of the off shore banks (Andy Wearing, personal communication).
+These data are not covered by the regular boat-based surveys.

-Distribution of adult bottomfish is correlated with suitable physical habitat.
+The distribution of adult bottomfish is correlated with suitable physical habitat.
 Because of the volcanic nature of the islands within the region including around American Samoa, most bottomfish habitat consists of steep-slope areas on the margins of the islands and banks.
 In Hawaii, studies have shown the habitat of the major bottomfish species tend to overlap to some degree, as indicated by the depth range where they are caught.
 Within the overall depth range, however, individual species are more common at specific depth intervals.
 Depth alone does not assure satisfactory habitat as quantity and quality of habitat at depth are important.
-Bottomfish are typically distributed in a nonrandom patchy pattern, reflecting bottom habitat and oceanographic conditions.
+Bottomfish typically exhibit a non-randon contagious or clumped distribution, reflecting bottom habitat and oceanographic conditions.